Bomber Man (1983 video game)

 is a maze video game developed and published by Hudson Soft.
 The original home computer game was released in July 1983 for the NEC PC-8801, NEC PC-6001 mkII, Fujitsu FM-7, Sharp MZ-700, Sharp MZ-2000, Sharp X1 and MSX in Japan, and a graphically modified version for the MSX and ZX Spectrum in Europe as Eric and the Floaters.

 A sequel, 3-D Bomberman, was produced.
-In 1985, Bomberman was released for the Nintendo Entertainment System.
-It spawned the Bomberman series with many installments building on its basic gameplay.
+Bomber Man was later remade into Bomberman (1985) for the Nintendo Entertainment System.